 150+ Other Words for "Said" To Supercharge Your Writing

 “Dialogue tags” is one of those writerly terms that sounds more complicated than it actually is.
-You’ve almost certainly used these tags, which include other words for "said," in your writing at some point, even if you didn't realize it consciously!
+You’ve almost certainly used these tags (which include "said," as well as all other words for "said") in your writing at some point, even if you didn't realize it consciously!

-But that’s the trouble with these funny little phrases: how can you use them in your writing when you’re not entirely sure how they work?
+But how can you use dialogue in your writing when you’re not entirely sure how they work?
 That’s where this article comes in.
-Read on for your ultimate guide to dialogue tags — including tips on how to use them in an effective manner and our curated list of 150+ other words for "said" you can use.
+Read on for your ultimate guide to dialogue tags — including tips on how to use them in an effective manner and our curated list of 150+ other words for "said."

 What are 150+ other words for "said"?

 Dialogue tags come in many forms.
 It’s often a simple pronoun + verb combination, though you can also use description to let the audience know who’s speaking (more on that later).
 The classic tag is the phrase we just used: “[character] said” or “said [character].”